avitex/rust-aliasable/README.md

 `aliasable` is not designed to provide a full interface for container types, simply to provide aliasable (non `core::ptr::Unique`) alternatives for dereferencing their owned data.
-When converting from a unique to an aliasable alternative, no data referenced is mutated (one-to-one internal representation).
+When converting from a unique to an aliasable alternative, no data referenced is mutated (one-to-one internal representation aside from the non `core::ptr::Unique` pointer).

 ## Usage